vectordotdev/vector/website/docs/reference/transforms/merge.md

 ### merge_fields

 Fields to merge.
 The values of these fields will be merged into the first partial event.
 Fields not specified here will be ignored.
 Merging process takes the first partial event and the base, then it merges in the fields from each successive partial event, until a non-partial event arrives.
 Finally, the non-partial event fields are merged in, producing the resulting merged event.
+See [Field Notation Syntax](#field-notation-syntax) for more info.

 </Field>